Toward Foundational Model for Sleep Analysis Using a Multimodal Hybrid Self-Supervised Learning Framework: Methodology

 \subsubsection{Model Architecture}

 ~

-\textit{(Modality-Specific Backbone)} The Modality-Specific Backbone was tailored to extract features unique to each physiological signal modality.
-Drawing inspiration from the NeuroNet \cite{ref19} architecture, it combines identifying distinctive data features through masked prediction tasks with the discriminative representation capabilities offered by contrastive learning.
-This study grouped physiological signals with similar characteristics to develop modality-specific backbones.
-Hence, four separate backbones were pretrained to process EEG, EOG, EMG, and ECG signals, as demonstrated in Figure \ref{fig:figure1} (A).
+\textit{(Modality-Specific Backbone)} The modality-specific backbone was tailored to extract features unique to each physiological signal modality.
+It is based on the NeuroNet \cite{ref19} architecture, which is an SSL methodology that combines the ability to identify unique information from data samples through masked prediction tasks with the discriminative representation capabilities provided by contrastive learning tasks.
+In this study, physiological signals with similar characteristics were grouped, learned using NeuroNet, and then utilized as modality-specific backbones.
+To elaborate, after grouping physiological signals with similar characteristics, each group was learned using NeuroNet, with the encoder of NeuroNet serving as the modality-specific backbone.
+Ultimately, the four modality-specific backbones learned from EEG, EOG, EMG, and ECG were integrated as key components within the SynthSleepNet architecture.
+This process is illustrated in Figure \ref{fig:figure1} (A).

 \textit{(Encoder)} The encoder serves as a foundational component of SynthSleepNet, mirroring the structure of the modality-specific backbone.
 SynthSleepNet integrates pretrained modality-specific backbones into encoders that are optimized for the unique attributes of the input physiological signals.
+When these modality-specific backbones are integrated, the model parameters are frozen to preserve the learned representations.
 For instance, when processing EEG C4 \& C3 channels and EOG Left \& Right channels, SynthSleepNet incorporates ``pretrained EEG-specific backbones'' and ``pretrained EOG-specific backbones,'' assigning two encoders for each signal type.
 LoRA \cite{ref28} was applied to each encoder to enhance the precision of information extraction.
 LoRA \cite{ref28} facilitates efficient fine-tuning by employing rank-decomposition weight matrices, thereby minimizing the need to alter the entire weight set.
 This process facilitates each encoder to produce output vectors $\{e_i^m\}_{i=1}^N$, representing the ``signal tokens'' illustrated in Figure 1 (B), where $N$ indicates the number of tokens, $m \in [1,2,3,\dots,M]$ identifies the index of the input physiological signal, and $M$ denotes the total number of input physiological signals, leading to $M$ encoders.

 \textit{(Multimodal Encoder)} The multimodal encoder integrates modality-specific features extracted by individual encoders using a standard Vision Transformer (ViT) \cite{ref29}.
 The input to the encoder consisted of tokens generated through a three-step process.
 First, the output vectors $\{e_i^m\}_{i=1}^N$ from each encoder were passed through separate projection layers, and positional encoding was added.
 This resulted in a new set of vectors, $\{z_i^m\}_{i=1}^N$.
 Next, a subset of these vectors, $\{z_i^m\}_{i=1}^N$, was randomly sampled, while the remaining tokens were masked.
 This sampled subset is denoted by $\{\tilde{z}_i^m\}_{i=1}^{\tilde{N}}$, where $\tilde{N}$ represents the number of sampled tokens.
 Finally, the sampled output vectors, $\{\tilde{z}_i^m\}_{i=1}^{\tilde{N}}$, from all encoders were concatenated and fed into the multimodal encoder.
 This produced the output vectors $\{\{\tilde{h}_i^m\}_{i=1}^{\tilde{N}}\}_{m=1}^M$, which represent the ``fusion tokens'' (see Figure \ref{fig:figure1} (B)).